saleor/saleor-platform/README.md

 - Jaeger UI (APM) - http://localhost:16686
 - Mailhog (Test email interface) - http://localhost:8025

-## How to update the subprojects to the newest versions?
+## How to update to the newest versions?

-This repository contains newest stable versions.
+This project contains Saleor applicaitons as git submodules.
+In main branch, they are updated to newest stable versions.

-When new release appear, pull new version of this repository.
-In order to update all of them to their newest versions, run:
+To update, you can clone saleor-platform again or update submodules.

 ```shell
 git submodule update --remote
 ```